Southeast Forestlands logoSoutheast Forestlands

 Market Pull on a Monroe County Tract

-Buyer demand on a Monroe County tract is shaped by the Monroeville-area mills, Alabama River barge markets, the Pine Hill complex within reasonable haul, and Mobile-shed buyers reaching north.
+Buyer demand on a Monroe County tract is shaped by the Monroeville-area mills, Alabama River barge markets, the Pine Hill complex within reasonable haul, and Mobile-area buyers reaching north.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 Who We Work For